cdktf/cdktf-provider-google/docs/computeRegionTargetHttpsProxy.java.md

 characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.18.0/docs/resources/compute_region_target_https_proxy#name ComputeRegionTargetHttpsProxy#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.19.0/docs/resources/compute_region_target_https_proxy#name ComputeRegionTargetHttpsProxy#name}

----

-##### `sslCertificates`<sup>Required</sup> <a name="sslCertificates" id="@cdktf/provider-google.computeRegionTargetHttpsProxy.ComputeRegionTargetHttpsProxy.Initializer.parameter.sslCertificates"></a>

-- *Type:* java.util.List<java.lang.String>

-A list of RegionSslCertificate resources that are used to authenticate connections between users and the load balancer.

-Currently, exactly
-one SSL certificate must be specified.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.18.0/docs/resources/compute_region_target_https_proxy#ssl_certificates ComputeRegionTargetHttpsProxy#ssl_certificates}

 ---